timm/silon/README.md

 The art of simplicity is a puzzle of complexity.
 -- Doug Horton

+It is vain to do with more what can be done with less.
+-- William Of Occam

-Nature is pleased with simplicity.
+TNature is pleased with simplicity.
 And nature is no dummy.
 -- Isaac Newton

-It is vain to do with more what can be done with less.
--- William Of Occam

-The art of being wise is the art of knowing what to overlook.
+he art of being wise is the art of knowing what to overlook.
 -- William James

+Strive for design simplicity.
+You never have to fix anything you leave out.
+-- William P. Lear

 Simplicity boils down to two steps: Identify the essential.
 Eliminate the rest.
 -- Leo Babauta

-Strive for design simplicity.
-You never have to fix anything you leave out.
--- William P. Lear

 Technical skill is mastery of complexity while creativity is mastery of simplicity.
 --  Sir Erik Christopher Zeeman

-It is always the nearest, plainest and simplest principles that learned men comprehend last.
--- Elbert (Green) Hubbard

 Truth is ever to be found in simplicity, and not in the multiplicity and confusion of things.
 -- Sir Isaac Newton